One Campus, One Community

 The One Campus, One Community project represents a time of exciting change for London Met.
 We understand that times of change can cause uncertainty, so we’ve identified a number of common questions about the project that students, staff and members of the public would like answering.

 What motivated the decision and were students consulted before?

 London Met currently has 40,000 square metres of excess space at the University, which students' fees are paying for.
-Moving all our faculties to Islington will create a much more efficient campus and enable us to invest £125 million in new facilities, including bespoke workshops and studio spaces for The Cass and a new Bloomberg suite for Guildhall School of Business and Law.
+Moving all our schools to Islington will create a much more efficient campus and enable us to invest £125 million in new facilities, including bespoke workshops and studio spaces for The Cass and a new Bloomberg suite for Guildhall School of Business and Law.
 Students who are already based at the Islington campus will also see vast improvements to facilities.

-As part of the University’s Strategic Plan research earlier this year, over 400 students were surveyed by the Students' Union about their experience at London Met and how it can improve in future.
+As part of the University’s Strategic Plan research in 2015, over 400 students were surveyed by the Students' Union about their experience at London Met and how it can improve in future.
 This included a question on whether students would prefer to study on a modern, single campus, and the majority of students surveyed supported this idea.
-This included students from all four faculties and the results were weighted to reflect the number of London Met students in each school.
+This included students from all six schools and the results were weighted to reflect the number of London Met students in each school.

 What alternatives were considered?

 The University looked at a wide range of options to try and identify the one that would best address our smaller size, excess space and the need to improve facilities for students.
-This included looking at moving all faculties to Aldgate campus, but this was not a viable option.
-Only the Islington campus has the space and flexibility to bring all of our students, faculties and staff together.
+This included looking at moving all schools to Aldgate campus, but this was not a viable option.
+Only the Islington campus has the space and flexibility to bring all of our students, schools and staff together.